sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-azure-search.md

 + Partition your data into multiple blob containers or virtual folders
 + Set up several Azure Search data sources, one per container or folder
 + Create a corresponding indexer for each data source.
 All the indexers can point to the same target search index
 + One search unit in your service can run one indexer at any given time.
-Creating multiple indexers as described above is only useful if they actually run in parallel.
+Creating multiple indexers as described above is only useful if they really run in parallel.
 To run them in parallel, you need one SU for each indexer.

 Another important feature is Search traffic analytics.
 It lets you gain visibility into your search service and unlock insights about your users and their behavior.
 By having data about what your users choose, it's possible to make decisions that further improve your search experience, and to back off when the results are not what expected.
 For more information, click [here](https://docs.microsoft.com/en-us/azure/search/search-traffic-analytics).